Close the Gap Between Planning and Execution with Decision Automation

 Solvoyo reduces the need for manual intervention with its ability to measure the effect of promotions, decide on markdown timing, recommend price adjustments on special days and, as appropriate, incorporate external factors such as weather, Google Analytics results, and propensity to buy through social media input.

-Solvoyo also uses Machine Learning and Neural Network approaches in order to refine the plan or the planning parameters automatically, enabling rapid response to changing business conditions:
+Solvoyo also uses Machine Learning and Neural Network approaches to refine the plan or the planning parameters automatically, enabling rapid response to the changing business conditions: